-Changes in anxiety, depression and burnout associated with two mindfulness intervention programs in a sample of university teachers from psychology faculties in different regions of the country.
+Changes in anxiety, depression and burnout associated with two mindfulness intervention programs in a sample of university professors from psychology faculties in regions of the country.

 Project: Research Project